SmBe19/praw-OAuth2Util/OAuth2Util/README.md

 	r = praw.Reddit("Useragent")
 	o = OAuth2Util.OAuth2Util(r)

 That's it!
 To refresh the token (it is only valid for one hour), use `o.refresh()`.
 This checks first whether the token is still valid and doesn't request a new one if it is still valid.
-So you can call this method befor every block of PRAW usage.
+So you can call this method before every block of PRAW usage.
 Example:

 	while True:
 		o.refresh()